starknet-io/starknet.js/www/docs/guides/create_account.md

 The only limitation is your imagination...

-Here is an example of a customized wallet, including super administrator management, on a local starknet-devnet :
+Here is an example of a customized wallet, including super administrator management, on a local starknet-devnet:

 > launch `starknet-devnet --seed 0` before using this script